Improvements to the SEND service - June 2021 update

 We take your feedback seriously and always look at ways we can improve our services and the information about them.
 We're pleased to show you all the improvements and changes we're making based on your feedback and conversations we've had with you.

 Here is a summary of the improvements made between April and June 2021.
-For the most recent updates, please go to our you said, we did page.
+For the most recent updates, go to our you said, we did page.

 You said we need to listen more